Indonesia flood, landslide death toll hits 70

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Jakarta: Floods and landslides that battered Indonesia´s Sulawesi island have killed at least 70 people, authorities said Tuesday, as aerial footage underscored the scale of the disaster with whole villages wiped off the map.
+JAKARTA: Floods and landslides that battered Indonesia’s Sulawesi island have killed at least 70 people, authorities said on Tuesday, as aerial footage underscored the scale of the disaster with whole villages wiped off the map.

-Lashed by heavy rain, rivers swelled and burst their banks, inundating dozens of communities across 12 districts as well as parts of the provincial capital Makassar.

 Drone footage showed landslides had buried Pattallikang village in hard-hit Gowa district, with only a few buildings -- including a mosque -- visible after an avalanche of mud and rock cascaded down a nearby hillside.